nutso/redmine-plugin-recurring-tasks/README.md

 Plugin for Redmine project management software to configure recurring tasks.
 The plugin creates a new issue in Redmine for each recurrence, linking the duplicated issue as a related issue.

+Released under GPLv2 in accordance with Redmine licensing.

 ## Features

 * Any Redmine issue can have one or more associated recurrence schedules.